hyorimitsu/sample-promptfoo/src/simple/README.md

 2. Run the evaluation

-    You can run the evaluation with the following command.
+    Run the evaluation with the following command.

     ```shell
     ./promptfoo.sh eval